Cubs slugger Bryant returns following stomach ailment - WHIZ News

 CHICAGO (AP) — Chicago Cubs star Kris Bryant is following through on his own words when it comes to the coronavirus pandemic.

-Bryant returned to the starting lineup Monday against Kansas City after missing two games with a stomach ailment.
-The 28-year-old Bryant, who had thanked Reds second baseman Mike Moustakas after he self-reported possible coronavirus symptoms, spoke up when he himself wasn’t feeling well Saturday, and then he had to sit out while he worked his way through Major League Baseball’s pandemic protocols.
+Bryant returned to the starting lineup Monday night and homered in a 2-0 victory against Kansas City after missing two games with a stomach ailment.
+The 28-year-old Bryant, who thanked Reds second baseman Mike Moustakas after he self-reported possible coronavirus symptoms, spoke up himself when he wasn’t feeling well Saturday, and had to sit out while he worked his way through Major League Baseball’s pandemic protocols.

 “If we can add another part to our responsibility in that if you do feel something, you know, just stay away and take it as seriously as possible,” Bryant said on a video conference call.
 “That’s the only way we’re going to really get through a World Series.
 I just think it’s important.
 Put your pride and egos aside.
 It could end up helping the rest of your teammates out, too.”